 The estimated fair value of the Convertible Notes is determined using various factors including the evaluation of any net proceeds that may be payable under the Waterfall Distribution mechanism.
-As a result of the impairment of the assets noted in Note 11(a), the Company revalued its Convertible Notes as at September 30, 2018 to nil.
-There were no changes to the estimated fair value of the Convertible Notes during fiscal 2022.
+As a result of the impairment of the assets, the Company revalued its Convertible Notes as at September 30, 2018 to nil.
+There were no changes to the estimated fair value of the Convertible Notes during fiscal 2023.